Keegan Lester: Summer tours

 Beginning in 2015 he's toured a week each summer in West Virginia, as a member of the Travelin’ Appalachians Revue, billed as a "multi-disciplinary celebration of Appalachian music and creative writing."
 The Travelin’ Appalachians Revue is meant to explore and challenge the complex and competing narratives about West Virginia with lived experience and compassion for their community to highlight the art, music and writing of that state" the brainchild of Howard Parsons and Tyler Grady.
 Others participating on the tour have included been David F. Bello of the band The World is a Beautiful Place and I Am No Longer Afraid to Die, John R. Miller, and writers Scott Mcclanahan, Juliet Escoria, Marie Manilla, as well as West Virginia broadcasting producer of Inside Appalachia, Roxy Todd and activist and writer Crystal Good.

 Book tour

 In early 2017, in support of his book, he toured 23 dates across the northeast starting in Provincetown, heading as far north as Cambridge then turning south.
-He went as far south as Tallahassee and as far west as New Orleans.
 Lester was accompanied by fiction writer Sam Farahmand and poet Isabelle Shepherd, and read with many writers along the way including: Edaurdo Corral, Tina Cane, Paige Lewis, Kaveh Akbar, Ching-In Chen, Earl Braggs, George Conley, Sybil Baker, Molly Brodak, Nicole Steinberg, Raquel Salas Rivera, Laura Kochman, Joe Halestead, Artress Bethany White, Prairie M. Faul, jo gehringer and Sarah Gerard among others.